 What to Expect with an Autistic Toddler

-Because autism is so different in every child, it is a tricky disorder to diagnose and there is no “universal procedure” in place.
+Because autism is so different in every child, it is still a tricky disorder to diagnose and there is no “universal procedure” in place.

 However, there are a few key ways in which doctors can efficiently identify autism in children (that have been discussed previously), and if your infant or toddler is showing any of these signs of autism, you should visit your pediatrician immediately to express your concerns.

 The first step to diagnosing autism is a thorough physical examination as well as a review of family history by a specialist.
 Although your regular pediatrician will be able to spot unusual behavior, you’ll want your child to be examined by a professional who specializes in autism and other similar diseases to make sure your child is properly diagnosed.